 So what’s upcycling?
 It’s a lot like recycling, but instead of returning a product back to its original properties to be broken down to base materials, upcycling focuses on creative re-use, transforming an already existing but useless product into something practical, beautiful, and useful.
 By jumping on the upcycling bandwagon, we can all turn our old motorcycle salvage into truly useful things that will give your old bikes and parts new leases of life.

 All you really need to get started are some tools, a bit of motorcycle salvage, and a bit of inspiration.
 So, you see those old front forks?
 Why not take one of the fork legs and bolt it to a sturdy base plate and attach a saddle to the top?
 You got yourself a unique bar stool right there.
+That Harley Davidson side cover?
+Let’s reinvent it as a fruit bowl.
 How about those old bike chains?
 Give them a clean up, weld each link together in the shape of a hook and you’ve got a new helmet hook for your garage wall.
 There are literally hundreds of things that you can do with motorcycle salvage, and all you need is a bit of imagination and a few tools.
 A MIG welder is pretty handy, but it’s not always necessary.
 The only thing you really must have is some inspiration, and in that respect we’ve got you covered: here are the top 12 things we’ve seen built from motorcycle salvage!

 12 Crazy Contraptions Upcycled From Motorcycle Salvage!